theNewDynamic/aba-icc/_cases-test2/the-prosecutor-v-chui.md

       event_date: 2008-02-06
       action:
       accused: mathieu-ngudjolo-chui
       description: "Chui was arrested on 6 February 2008.
 Charges were confirmed against him on September 26, 2008.
-The Appeals Chamber confirmed Trial Chamber IIâ€™s decision of December 18, 2012 acquitting Chui of charges of crimes against humanity on February 27, 2015."
+The Appeals Chamber confirmed Trial Chamber II’s decision of December 18, 2012 acquitting Chui of charges of crimes against humanity on February 27, 2015."
   - event (2008-02-07):
       event_date: 2008-02-07
       action: "Arrest Warrant "